wvanderp/GoldDiggersLog/sessions/Session 1.md

 After not too long of deliberation and consulting with [[Bonni]].
 The group accepts the offer of [[Volo]] with the knowledge we might not get our promised 100 gold.

-For [[Galadriel]], the group's noble, the first logical step is to hire some children to find him.
+For [[Galadriel i sael|Galadriel]], the group's noble, the first logical step is to hire some children to find him.

 After grilling [[Yara]] for some information and getting rejected, we finally leave the [[Yawning Portal]]

 # To the [[Skewered Dragon]]

 We make our way to the [[Skewered Dragon]].
-Complete with lute music We also take a detour to get some not-so-fancy clothes for [[Galadriel]], who is afraid to stand out
+Complete with lute music We also take a detour to get some not-so-fancy clothes for [[Galadriel i sael|Galadriel]], who is afraid to stand out

 While walking, we come across a street filled with bodies.
 All of them have eyes on their forehead.
-We keep walking in a bad neighbourhood.
+We keep walking in a bad neighborhood.

 # In the [[Skewered Dragon]]